purtuga/SPWidgets/documentation/SPWidgets.Utilities.md

 ### Return Value

--   String.
+-   String or Integer.
 The SharePoint version.
+When the internal number is returned (ex.
+12, 14, 15) the type will be an integer.
+When the external name is returned (ex.
+2007, 2010, 2013) the type is a string.

 ### Example

-    // Under SP 2010, the following returns 14
+    // Under SP 2010, the following returns 14 (Integer)
     $.SPWidgets.getSPVersion();

-    // Under SP2013, the following returns 2013
+    // Under SP2013, the following returns "2013" (String)
     $.SPWidgets.getSPVersion(true);